-This policy will apply only to social media accounts created for the express purpose of officially representing the University groups, departments, programs, entities, etc., and will not apply to private social media accounts.
+This policy will apply only to social media accounts created for the express purpose of officially representing the University groups, departments, programs, entities, etc., and will not apply to private social media accounts or fan pages.
 University employees acting in an individual capacity should exercise caution to communicate clearly that they are not acting in a representative capacity, or expressing the views of the University.

 Social media is a media designed to be disseminated through social interaction using highly accessible and scalable publishing techniques.
 Social media uses Internet and web-based technologies to transform how people communicate with one another and receive news, information and entertainment.
 Social media had transformed people from content consumers to content producers.
 Types of social media networks include networks like Facebook, Twitter, Google+, Instagram, and YouTube but also include blogs and podcasts.

 These are accounts or profiles created in social media outlets such as Facebook, Twitter, Google+, Instagram, YouTube, and Flickr.

 Should a Grambling State University employee administrator of an account leave the